Understanding Medicaid for Dementia Care

 Understanding Medicaid's coverage and eligibility criteria can aid families in making informed decisions about their loved ones' dementia care.
 For further assistance, individuals can explore options such as dementia support groups, day care for seniors with dementia, and other related resources.

-Types of Medicaid Coverage
+Types of Medicaid Coverage1

 Understanding the types of Medicaid coverage available for dementia care is essential for families planning support for their loved ones.
 Medicaid provides two primary ways to finance memory care: Institutional Medicaid and Home and Community-Based Services (HCBS) waivers.